boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 > **IMPORTANT:**  To showcase a Heatmap, a minimum requirement of `one value` and `two groups` by the field is needed.

-The following steps explains about data configuration of the Heatmap.
+The following steps explain the data configuration of the Heatmap:

 ### Step 1: Add a heatmap widget to the design canvas

 1. Drag and drop the `Heatmap` control icon from the toolbox into the design panel.
-You can find control in a toolbox by search.
+You can find the control in the toolbox by searching.

 ![Adding Heatmap](/static/assets/visualizing-data/visualization-widgets/images/heat-map/drop-widget.png)